pendulum-project/ntpd-rs/CONFIGURATION.md

 ##### Algorithm specific options

-NTPD-rs currently supports two choices for algorithms:
- - A custom, high performance algorithm.
- - The algorithm specified in RFC5905

-Which algorithm is used is determined by a compile time flag (see above).

-The high performance clock algorithm has quite a few options.
+NTPD-rs currently supports a custom, high performance algorithm The high performance clock algorithm has quite a few options.
 Most of these are quite straightforward to understand and can be used to tune the style of time synchronization to the users liking (although the defaults are probably fine for most):
 | Option | Default | Description |
 | --- | --- | --- |